-There is an important distinction to be drawn between encouraging children to be enterprising and teaching them to set up and run their own company by the time they’re eight.
+There is an important distinction to be drawn between encouraging children to be enterprising and teaching them to set up and run their own company.

 Firstly, we need to ensure the idea of what a business person is and does is a positive one for children; the Clever Tykes books portray entrepreneurs in a different light to the traditional mean and greedy businessman in books and TV shows.
 Next, we must find effective ways of integrating enterprise learning in the school day, whether through discreet lessons or via other areas of the curriculum.

-That’s why Clever Tykes developed resources accompanying the series, to ensure the effective delivery of enterprise to children through a variety of means including PSHE, guided reading and enterprise clubs.
+That’s why Clever Tykes developed resources to accompany the series, to ensure the effective delivery of enterprise to children through a variety of means including PSHE, guided reading and enterprise clubs.
 The books also give context to maths, IT and art and design projects, giving children an understanding of the practical application of these subjects.
-Clever Tykes believes both a holistic and practical approach must be taken to inspiring enterprise in young children.
-Enterprising behaviour has as much to do with a mindset and attitude as is does with knowledge and a practical skill set.
+We believe that both a holistic and practical approach must be taken to inspiring enterprise in young children.